-Miami Beach is highly visited destination that receives over 9 million visitors per year.
+Miami Beach is a highly visited destination that receives over 9 million visitors per year.
 It remains the most popular destination in Greater Miami and the Beaches.
-Top attractions include our beautiful weather and the great natural resources that our city has to offer.
-This includes our sandy beaches and pristine water ways.
+Drawn by our beautiful weather, visitors return time and time again for our great natural resources.
+This includes our sandy beaches and pristine waterways.

-The city also receives special visitors throughout the year that come to our city to learn about our sea level rise adaptation efforts ranging from municipalities, to non-profits, and academia.
-Last year, Miami Beach hosted guests from New York, St. Augustine and even Tokyo.
+The city also receives visits throughout the year from representatives of other municipalities, nonprofits, and academic institutions who want to learn about our sea level rise adaptation efforts.
+Miami Beach has previously hosted guests from New York, St. Augustine, and even Tokyo.
 These visitors come with an interest in seeing what the city has done to protect its natural and built environment in the face of climate change and sea level rise.

 Miami Beach is creating a blueprint that other coastal cities can follow to remain resilient in the face of unprecedented environmental challenges.